 The Broadway musical originated in New York City back in the late 1800s when a number of talented actors, dancers, burlesque performers and vaudeville acts began to collaborate together under the direction of producer Florenz Ziegfeld.
 These original popular musicals were written by famous American composers such as Irving berlin, Jerome Kern and the Gershwins and they were high energy, humorous, campy and fun.

 While Broadway theatre declined during the Great Depression in the 1930s, the tradition still survived and later from the 40s to the 60s it flourished in the “Golden Age of Broadway”.
-Well known composers created hugely popular shows staring the biggest names of the time, including My Fair Lady, The Sound of Music, Oklahoma and The King and I.
+Well-known composers created hugely popular shows starring the biggest names of the time, including My Fair Lady, The Sound of Music, Oklahoma and The King and I.

 During the 60s and 70s, the influence was on rock and roll and a number of rock musicals hit the stage, such as Grease, Hair, Grease and Jesus Christ Superstar.
 These days the tradition of musical theatre on Broadway is still going strong and this district shows both classic productions and new modern musicals.